The Free Starship

 The Sun illuminates Saturn, light and shadow moving across the rings.

-I. Logistics Is the Limit
+I. Logistics is the Limit

-The distance from Earth to Alpha Centauri is 4.37 light-years.
+But the distance from Earth to Alpha Centauri is 4.37 light-years.
+Supply chains don’t cross light-years.
+And every empire in human history was built on one.

 II.
 Freedom